oneloveipfs/ipfsVideoUploader/FAQ.md

 Looks like SteemConnect, the auth solution that we're currently using right now, has some issues with the API.
 This is not an issue with upload servers or IPFS.
 Clear your browser cache, refresh the webpage and try again later.

+Alternatively you may authenticate with Steem Keychain to avoid this SteemConnect related issue.

 #### 4. I'm getting a network error while uploading.
 Is there a server issue?

 Check your internet connection and try again later.
 If webpage fails to load right after you get this error, there is an issue with the upload servers.